Laura Fuentes

 closeup of pumpkin baked oatmeal topped with nuts and whipped cream

-1. Combine the dry ingredients in the baking dish and the wet ingredients in a large jar and refrigerate them overnight.
+You can make the entire dish, refrigerate it for up to 5 days, and reheat the portions throughout the week.
+You can also combine the dry ingredients in the baking dish and the wet ingredients in a large jar and refrigerate them overnight.
+In the morning, simply stir everything together and bake.

 More Pumpkin Breakfast Ideas

-Since pumpkin is one of my favorite flavors, you better believe I’ve got plenty of delicious pumpkin breakfast ideas.
-These Pumpkin Pancakes are a favorite of the kids, along with breakfast cookies.
+Since pumpkin is one of my favorite flavors, I’ve got plenty of delicious pumpkin breakfast ideas, like these pumpkin pancakes, these pumpkin breakfast cookies, and these pumpkin scones.

 Pumpkin Baked Oatmeal